 Early on, WordPress.com allowed users to create several user accounts using the same email address.
 This created several problems with account management, so we had to make changes and require each user account to use a unique email address.
 Accounts may not share addresses.

 The single sign-on method is perfect unless you require separate accounts for some reason.
 In that case, you’re welcome to keep separate accounts.
 Each account should have its own email address.

 There is a trick that works with Gmail (and possibly other email providers) to let you use one email address as though it were several different addresses.
 Gmail lets you add “+something” to your mailbox name and still get your mail.
 For example, email@example.com and firstname.lastname@example.org and email@example.com each look like different addresses to our system but they all route mail to the same inbox: firstname.lastname@example.org.

-If you attempt to change the e-mail address in your Personal Settings and find that it never sticks after saving the changes, the issue is quite simple.
-The e-mail address you are attempting to use is probably associated with another WordPress.com account.
-Because the e-mail address is the unique identifier of all users, each address can only be associated with one WordPress.com account.
+If you attempt to change your account email address and find that it never sticks after saving the changes, the issue is quite simple.
+The email address you are attempting to use is probably associated with another WordPress.com account.
+Because the email address is the unique identifier of all users, each address can only be associated with one WordPress.com account.
 Thus, if you attempt to change it, it will not allow you to do so.